|

 are also many and varied, appealing to any taste or price range

-without trying an authentic Rio neighborhood restaurant serving
+without trying a neighborhood restaurant serving

 up Brazil's signature dish, feijoada

-(fay-zho-AH-da), a savory stew of black beans served with pork,
+(fay-zho-AH-da, a savory stew of black beans served with pork,

 More about